benmvp/slides/2018/reactalicante/react-perf.md

 </div>

 NOTES:
-- Creating array literals & object literals with every render is cheap
+- Creating array & object literals with every render is cheap
 - But if `DataTable` is `PureComponent`...
-  * `props.pageSizes` doesn't shallow compare to `nextProps.pageSizes`
+  * `props.pageSizes` won't shallow compare to `nextProps.pageSizes`
   * Even though they do have the same values (deep comparison)
+- Reconciliation happens even though it didn't need to

 /////
 <!-- .slide: data-background="url(../../img/react-perf/emma-paillex-543169-unsplash-skiing-downhill.jpg) no-repeat center" data-background-size="cover" -->